eclipse-kura/kura/docs/gateway-configuration/wifi-configuration-8021x.md

 # Wi-Fi 802.1x Configuration

-Enteprise Wifi is currently only supported on gatways running our [generic profiles](/getting-started/install-kura/#installer-types).
+Enterprise Wi-Fi is currently only supported on gateways running our [generic profiles](/getting-started/install-kura/#installer-types).
 The following is a list of currently supported 802.1x configurations.

  - TTLS-MSCHAPv2
  - PEAP-MSCHAPv2
  - TLS-EAP

 # Setup TTLS/PEAP-MSCHAPv2
- 1. Set up gateway WiFi as described in the [wifi configuration guide](/gateway-configuration/wifi-configuration/#wireless-configuration).
+ 1. Set up gateway Wi-Fi as described in the [Wi-Fi configuration guide](/gateway-configuration/wifi-configuration/#wireless-configuration).
  2. Ensure Wireless Security is set to `WPA2/WPA3-Enterprise`
     ![Alt text](images/802-1x-images/wifi-enterprise-enum.png)
  3. select the 802.1x tab